Chepstow: Religion

-In the 2001 census, 72.3% of Chepstow's resident population gave their religion as Christian, with 19.0% stating "no religion".
+In the 2021 census, 45.1% of Chepstow's resident population gave their religion as Christian, with 47.4% stating "no religion".
 There are several churches in the town.
 St Mary's Priory Church was founded by about 1072 as a Benedictine priory, and retains its ornamented Norman west entrance doorway, decorated with zig zag and lozenge patterns.
 The priory was suppressed during the Dissolution of the Monasteries in 1536, and became the parish church.
 It was substantially rebuilt during the nineteenth century, and now holds regular services as part of the Church in Wales.
-The Baptist Church, in Lower Church Street, was originally built, by Walter G. Watkin, in 1816 and was enlarged in 1867.
-Between 1833 and 1870 the minister was Revd Thomas Jones.
-The roots of the Methodist Church can be traced back to 1762 when John Wesley came to Chepstow to preach.
+The Baptist Church, in Lower Church Street, was built in 1816, by Walter G. Watkin, and later enlarged.
+The origins of the Methodist Church lie in a visit to the town made by John Wesley in 1762.
 In 1801, a Methodist Chapel was built in what is now Oxford Street.
 St Christopher's church (Anglican), and St Mary's Roman Catholic Church, are both located in the Bulwark area.